ltpitt/python-sort-pool-balls/README.md

-# Class to sort Pool balls
+# A Python class to sort Pool balls

 Team Code challenge to create and sort a set of pool balls.
 We don't strive for the 'best' solution, it's not a competition.